alexlusco/alexlusco.github.io/_posts/2024-05-04-traffic-stops-anomoly-detection.md

 The sizes of the dots vary with the distance from the cluster's centroid, larger dots signaling officers whose reporting patterns are more divergent from their group's norm.

-The plot further identifies outliers with red "X" marks, pinpointing officers whose reporting patterns are markedly different from others in their cluster.
+The plot further identifies outliers with "X" marks, pinpointing officers whose reporting patterns are markedly different from others in their cluster.
 These outliers could indicate cases where individual officers may be misreporting races more frequently than their peers, either intentionally or due to errors.

 ## logistic regression residuals
 ![](/images/2024-05-04-traffic-stops-anomoly-detection/regression.png)